mienaikoe/ziyu/Chapters/Chapter1.md

   "Thank you.
 Lif."

-  Kip walked up to us, and she loosened up to nuzzled both of us quickly before opening the door to the outside.
-She followed the walkway toward the village center and made haste to the train tracks without looking back.
+  Kip walked up to us, and she loosened up to nuzzle both of us quickly before opening the door to the outside.
+Kip and I watched as she entered the daylight to follow the walkway toward the city center without looking back.

   "What's eating her?"
 Kip asked again.